Jan Deckers: Reproductive ethics and embryo research

-Genetics
+Ethics of genetics

 In his article ‘Are scientists right and non-scientists wrong?
 Reflections on discussions of GM’ Deckers analyses the views of scientists and non-scientists on genetic engineering.
 In a comprehensive overview of the literature between 1975 and 2008, the article was identified as a key paper in the debate on the ethics of GM crops.

 More recent work reflects on the meaning and the moral significance or otherwise of the (un)natural, where Deckers argues, inspired by Alfred North Whitehead’s teleological understanding of natural entities, that the concept of the unnatural carries both meaning and moral significance in discussions of genetic engineering.
 At the same time, his (ontological) understanding of the world is critical of Whitehead's thought by rejecting the view that the universe as a whole is a teleological entity.

 Deckers also developed a contextualised case in human genetics as a teaching resource for Advance Higher Education.